 The deeper I got into the book, the sicker I felt in my soul.
 I realized I was being manipulated by my financial advisor.
 He wasn’t doing it personally to me, it is just the way the industry is structured.

 It was a scary moment.
 I realized I could no longer continue the way I had been.
 I called my financial advisor and asked the questions I never previously knew to ask.
 His uncomfortable answers convinced me even more that I would leave him and take control of my money.

-After reading the book I felt confident enough to withdraw all my investments from my “trusted” financial advisor.
-I transfered them to a low-cost brokerage house that operated with fiduciaries who would give me advice when I needed it.
+After reading the book, I felt confident enough to withdraw all my investments from my “trusted” financial advisor.
+I transferred them to a low-cost brokerage house that operated with fiduciaries who would give me advice when I needed it.

 It was one of the scariest moments of my life.
 And once I did it, within months I saw the rewards of my decision, both financial and emotional.
 I was empowered.

 A fiduciary is a financial advisor who has no relationship to any financial products and who earns no fees or commissions from any recommendations they make to you.
 A fiduciary is responsible for helping you make the best decisions for you – and not for their wallet – if they make a recommendation of a particular investment.

 If the person you seek advice from is not a fiduciary, walk away.
 If the person who manages your money is not a fiduciary, walk away.
 If your financial advisor is a fiduciary and something else, walk away.
 You want a fiduciary only.